ployground/bsdploy/docs/index.rst

 - Creating and restoring ZFS snapshots
 - poudriere support
 - Upgrading strategies
+- 'vagrant mode' (use - virtualized - jails as development environment)

 The following features don't exist yet but should eventually :)